Skip to Main Content

 • What is regenerative leadership?

-This one-year, experiential learning opportunity will introduce participants to a leadership approach that better helps address the complex issues of our times.
+This one-year, experiential learning opportunity introduced participants to a leadership approach that better helps address the complex issues of our times.
 The approach is a positive, strengths-based, adaptive, systems-thinking, leadership approach termed “regenerative” leadership.
 Laura Storm and Giles Hutchins introduced many of these concepts of leadership focused on creating positive change and restoring balance in complex living systems.
 Regenerative leadership, which arises from an understanding of the conditions in which life regenerates, prioritizes empathy, collaboration (and collaborative learning) and systems thinking over traditional controlling models of leadership.
 By creating positive relationships and nurturing connectivity within a system, regenerative leaders aim to sow the seeds for outcomes that benefit everyone involved.

 With whom are we seeking to partner?